 The premise was hailed as bold and visionary.
 But it’s actually nothing new.
 Co-living for young professionals has been alive and well in China for years—and it is growing much faster than in the US.
 Nationwide chains offer thousands of temporary housing units for millennials eager to live away from their parents, and with each other.

 And they’re raising huge amounts of money.
 There’s Mofang Gongyu, the Warburg Pincus-backed Shanghai company with over 1,000 units, that raised $300 million in funding in May and is now reportedly worth over $1 billion (link in Chinese).
-Then there’s Youke Yijia, which raised $22 million in November 2014 (link in Chinese), and Mogu Gongyu, , which raised $30 million that same month (link in Chinese).
+Then there’s Youke Yijia, which raised $22 million in November 2014 (link in Chinese), and Mogu Gongyu, backed by IDG Ventures China and Ping An insurance, which raised $30 million that same month (link in Chinese).

 The best-known chain among China’s startup community, if not the largest, is You+.
 After co-founders Liu Yang and Liu Xin opened the first branch in Guangzhou in 2012, they sought venture capital and quickly established a nationwide chain of residences with the help of Su Di, one of the architects behind Beijing’s Innoway startup hub.
 You+ currently claims to house over 10,000 people across its 25 branches and has received over $20 million in venture capital funding from prominent Chinese investors including Xiaomi founder Lei Jun.